I am a senior software engineer and machine learning researcher. I

 Weatherbench2.

-The definitive benchmark to fairly compare AI-based, mid-range weather
+The definitive benchmark to fairly compare physics and AI, mid-range

-forecasts and a cornerstone for all future ML weather model development.
+weather forecasts and a cornerstone for all future ML weather model

 underlying engine behind the benchmark.